-Jessica Powell had a karaoke problem: she was a fan of belting out covers but got tired of singing along to a limited catalogue of poorly produced tracks.
-(Karaoke tracks rarely sound like the original song because breaking apart songs to pull out the vocals is tough to do.)
-Powell put on her research hat and discovered that artificial intelligence might hold the answer: with machine learning, she could break up a song into its different parts (for example, the drums or the vocals).
-Like that, the idea for her start-up was born.
+Jessica Powell had a karaoke problem: she was a fan of belting out covers, but got tired of singing along to a limited catalogue of cover songs.
+(For a number of reasons, karaoke tracks rarely sound like the original song.)
+Powell and her co-founder wondered if artificial intelligence might hold the answer: with deep learning, they could separate a song into its different parts (for example, the drums or the vocals).
+Like that, the idea for their start-up was born.

 Dropbox definitely helps our productivity.
 It saves us 40 per cent of the time when we’re trying to collaborate with large files.

 AudioShake stores their audio files, which tend to be extra large, in Dropbox to preserve the quality of the recording and prevent glitches on the file.
 Unlike Dropbox, ‘some storage providers compress files, and that would be disastrous for what we do,’ Powell says.
 Her remote team works on up-to-date files out of one central location, so there’s no digging through subfolders on multiple platforms or sharing frantic ‘Have you got the final version of this?!’ messages.
 ‘It keeps things organised for us,’ Powell says.
 ‘The files and documents are where they should be – that’s a big benefit.’
 Another storage perk Powell loves is the ability to open an audio file in Dropbox and tell from one look at the waveform visualisation that the AI has worked how she expected.
 ‘I can open it and see what’s happening in the music with just a glance,’ she says.
 ‘That’s pretty handy.’